 Sulfites Anything fake like a food additive (artificial colors, preservatives, benzoates)

 Soy sauce or miso

 Chocolate (boo hoo, sorry guys!)

 Cola drinks Spices like cloves, cinnamon, chili and curry

 There are other foods, this is not complete.

 10) Feed your mitochondria if necessary, glutathione supplements may be critical for some of you.
-If you have poorly functioning mito, the histamine will be more apt to build up.
+If you have a poorly functioning mito, the histamine will be more apt to build up.

-Finally, histamine travels throughout your blood, it is carried in the bloodstream, so histamine can affect you anywhere, from your gut to your lungs, your brain, your heart, skin and central nervous system.
+Finally, histamine travels throughout your blood, it is carried in the bloodstream, so histamine can affect you anywhere, from your gut to your lungs, your brain, your heart, skin, and central nervous system.
 Feel free to share your store and comments below.
-Keep in mind, I receive hundreds of questions and comments at this site each day and unfortunately I can’t answer them all.
+Keep in mind, I receive hundreds of questions and comments at this site each day and unfortunately, I can’t answer them all.
 I’ll chime in as I can.
 Please help each other.